mtfront/rainbowup/README.md

 # rainbowup
 This is a script created by Mt.
 Front to bulk apply rainbow filter to images.

-On 7/7/2021, Chinese government banned all Weread (largest Chinese social network) channels related to LGBT rights.
+On 7/7/2021, Chinese government banned all Wechat (largest Chinese social network) channels related to LGBT rights.
 This script is just a silent protest.

 Find the source code at https://github.com/mfcndw/rainbowup